IBM VPC Licensing

 What is IBM VPC Licensing?

 IBM VPC Licensing is based on the number of virtual processor cores (vCPUs) allocated to virtual machines (VMs) or containers running IBM software.
-It allows organizations to license software according to the resources consumed rather than the total physical capacity.
+It allows organizations to license software based on the resources consumed, rather than the total physical capacity.

 How does IBM VPC Licensing differ from traditional licensing models?